 But some of the best marketing, is when you don’t know it’s marketing.

 Doctor Daniel Crosby on advisers' alpha and investor behaviour

 Someone recently said to me, “don’t wait till you’re in the shitter.”
 They were talking about financial advice.
 I chuckled and wrote it down.

 It was brilliant.

-Hardly a week goes by in financial planning land, where there isn’t someone bemoaning the lack of positive stories being told about the profession in the media.
-But “news”, particularly in the digital space, is no longer controlled by the mass media.
+Hardly a week goes by in financial planning land, where there isn’t someone bemoaning the lack of positive stories being told about the profession in the general media.